Comments are off for this post

-In an article released in the Dallas Business Journal, Bakeries, beauticians, and boutique owners are among the small service marketplace that Thumbtack has used to rank Dallas as the fourth best city in the country for starting a small business.
+In an article released in the Dallas Business Journal, Bakeries, beauticians, and boutique owners are among the small service marketplace Thumbtack has used to rank Dallas as the fourth best city in the country for starting a small business.

-The nationwide Sponsor A Highway® program has businesses of all sizes sponsoring in its different states; from major corporations to smaller “mom and pops.”
-The program is affordable and suitable for all business types; from the smaller service industry, to the constantly growing automotive industry.
+The nationwide Sponsor A Highway® program has businesses of all sizes sponsoring in its different states, from major corporations to smaller “mom and pops.”
+The program is affordable and suitable for all business types, from the smaller service industry to the constantly growing automotive industry.

 According to Thumbtack, some of the key findings for Dallas include:

-• Dallas was the fourth best city in the country for starting a small business.
+• Dallas was the fourth-best city in the country for starting a small business.

 • Five Texas cities made the top ten for overall business friendliness – Houston (#3), Austin (#4), Dallas (#6), Fort Worth (#7), and San Antonio (#8).